MicrosoftDocs/m365copilot-docs/docs/index.md

 ## Types of extensibility options

 As you just learned, **declarative agents** comprise a collection of custom knowledge and custom skills.
-You can seamlessly integrate it within Microsoft 365 using Copilot connectors to unlock advanced functionality.
+You can seamlessly integrate it within Microsoft 365 using Copilot connectors to call standard REST APIs to integrate with other applications or add your own functionality.

 Declarative agents have: